 HTML content Attribute

-The HTML content attribute gives a value that is associated with the http-equiv or name attribute.
+The content attribute specifies a value associated with the name or http-equiv attribute.

-You can only use this attribute on the <meta> element to set the meta information in an HTML document.
+You can only use this attribute on the meta element to set meta information in an HTML document.

 Syntax